Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/WishmakerRNG.md

 - `local targetSecond`: the target playtime seconds you got from Jirachi Finder in the previous step
 - `local targetSixtiethSecond`: the target playtime frame (F) you got from Jirachi Finder in the previous step
 - `local delaySecond`: the delay in seconds (if not using 'FAST' Text Settings)
-- `local delaySixtiethSecond`: the delay in frames/advancements (61 for `BizHawk`; 62 for `VBA` if using 'FAST' Text Settings)
+- `local delaySixtiethSecond`: the delay in frames/advancements (61 for `BizHawk`; 39 for `mGBA` & `VBA` if using 'FAST' Text Settings)

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Images/Wishmaker5.png"/></p><br>

-Once you've edited the script, you can now go back to your emulator, and load the `RS_Checksums_RNG_Bizhawk` script in the Jirachi tab.
+Once you've edited the script, you can now go back to your emulator, and load the `RS_Checksums_RNG_Bizhawk` script in the `Jirachi` tab.
 Your previously obtained TID & SID should be visible in the bottom right corner, as well as all the target parameters you input above.<br>
 You should also see a playtime value after `Base Save Time` - this is the target playtime you must aim for, calculated with the delay you input in the script.<br>

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Images/Wishmaker6.png" width=480 height=320/>